Faridabad Haryana, India Travel Guide

 When exploring the Aravalli foothills, dress in layers and carry plenty of water.
 The terrain can be uneven, and even light walks can become warm.

-Faridabad offers opportunities to engage with local culture, especially through its renowned annual festival, the Surajkund Mela.
+Faridabad offers opportunities to experience the local culture, especially through its renowned annual festival, the Surajkund Mela.

 The Mela is the highlight for cultural performances.
 Multiple open-air stages host a continuous stream of folk dances, traditional music, and theatrical acts from various Indian states and participating countries.